Steph-Chong/scores/docs/paper.md

 The purpose of `scores` is (a) to mathematically verify and validate models and predictions and (b) to foster research into new scores and metrics.

 `scores` handles dimensionality and weighting (e.g. latitude weighting) more effectively than commonly-used data science packages.
-While there are existing open source Python packages for verifying labelled n-dimensional data (see "Related Software Packages" below), none of these packages offer all of the key benefits of `scores`.
+While there are existing open source Python packages for verifying labelled n-dimensional data (see "Related Software Packages" further below), none of these packages offer all of the key benefits of `scores`.

 ## Key Benefits of `scores`